Penalizing complexity priors for Bayesian inference of circular models: Conclusion and Outlook

 \section{Conclusion and Outlook}

-A principled framework for selecting priors for parameters of circular distributions is essential for constructing robust and accurate Bayesian circular models to prevent overfitting, especially when the model complexity increases.
-The framework proposed in this paper addresses the need to evaluate a prior's ability to prevent overfitting, providing weakly informative priors that support the systematic construction of robust Bayesian circular models.
-Additionally, it offers a straightforward approach for selecting prior hyperparameters.
+A framework for selecting priors for parameters of circular distributions is essential for constructing robust Bayesian circular models and for avoiding unnecessarily complex specifications when the parameter space is difficult to interpret.
+The framework proposed in this paper focuses on assessing whether a prior adequately controls model complexity, thereby supporting a more reliable construction of Bayesian circular models.
+Additionally, it provides a simple and practical way to choose prior hyperparameters so that the resulting priors can be either strongly or weakly informative, depending on the level of prior knowledge available.

-The derived priors are inherently designed to prevent overfitting and remain robust choices even when sufficient information is available.
-However, they may not always be the most appropriate choice in such cases, as more informative priors tailored to specific scenarios could perform better.
-In these situations, the proposed framework can be employed to rigorously evaluate model complexity and ensure the appropriateness of alternative priors.